 If you’re looking to cook with it yourself, we recommend seeking out ube powder (available on Amazon).
 The powder is easier to find, simple to store and can be used directly in a variety of baked goods.
 The easiest way to use it is to mix it directly into your next batch of buttercream.
 The bright purple color will look lovely on that platter of cupcakes, and the sweet, nutty flavor should complement just about any baked treat.

-Suncore Foods – Organic Purple Sweet Potato Supercolor Powder, 5oz – Natural Purple Sweet Potato Food Coloring Powder, Plant Based, Vegan, Gluten Free, Non-GMO
+Suncore Foods – Premium Purple Sweet Potato Supercolor Powder, 5oz each (1 Pack) – Natural Purple Sweet Potato Food Coloring Powder, Plant Based, Vegan, Gluten Free, Non-GMO, Baking, Smoothies, Latte (5oz)

 Pack some vibrant purple into your next baking session or smoothie with some ube powder.